Associate Professor, Faculty of Social Sciences

 Toomas Hinnosaar got his Ph.D. in Economics from Northwestern University.
 He worked at the Collegio Carlo Alberto (Turin, Italy) from 2012-2020 and joined the University of Nottingham in 2020 as an Associate Professor.
 He is a Research Affiliate at the Centre for Economic Policy Research (CEPR).
-He belongs to the Centre for Decision Research and Experimental Economics (CeDEx) at the University of Nottingham.
+He belongs to the University of Nottingham Economic Theory Centre (UNET) and the Centre for Decision Research and Experimental Economics (CeDEx).

 Toomas is a microeconomic theorist and studies mainly optimal selling mechanisms and how individuals interact in sequential settings.
 His work on mechanism design explores questions related to ticket pricing by airlines, refund policies by retailers, and optimal auctions under various circumstances.
 His research on sequential interactions includes sequential contests, Stackelberg oligopolies, and price-setting on a supply chain network.
 His work has been published in academic journals such as the Journal of the European Economic Association, the Economic Journal, and Games and Economic Behavior.
 His research has been covered by news outlets such as Guardian, BBC Radio, Telegraph, Independent, and Quartz.

 Dr. Hinnosaar's cv can be downloaded from http://toomas.hinnosaar.net/cv.pdf.

 Browser does not support script.

 Sir Clive Granger BuildingUniversity of NottinghamUniversity Park

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs